rpdelaney/l4d2-tourney-rules/rules.md

 Official communication will take place via the [Discord server][discord-invite].

+### 1.6 Language requirements

+English fluency is not a requirement to participate in the event.
+The staff are sympathetic to the challenges posed by language barriers, and have made efforts to help.

+However, language barriers are not an excuse for ignorance of the rules or failure to follow the tournament process.

 ## Section 2: Tournament format

 This is an International tournament consisting of two sections.